|

 During the 1950s, its worldwide debut period, Cha Cha became a USA craze

-time in Cuba.
-He shortened the name from Cha Cha Cha to Cha
+considerable time in Cuba.
+He shortened the name from Cha Cha Cha

-Cha.
-Arthur Murray also introduced the simplified rhythm pattern
+to Cha Cha.
+Arthur Murray also introduced the simplified rhythm

-of 1-2 cha cha cha (breaking on 1, instead of the original
+pattern of 1-2 cha cha cha (breaking on 1, instead of

 A Caribbean dance, there are plenty of body waves on the break steps